-You’re flipping me off right now, and I don’t blame you.
+You're rolling your eyes at me right now, and I don't blame you.
 It sounds completely impossible.
 Periodically it gets that way for me too, and I have to steer myself back to self-care.
 I once took a night class on self-care, and just going to it once a week was fantastic.
 I want my kids to see me happy, and to know what I care about beyond my breakfast cereal preferences.

 My husband is a musician and plays music one night a week.
 That night is sacred.
 I put the kids to bed, he picks up his guitar at a friend's house and for a few hours gets to nurture that thing he loved in the BC era (before children, before jobs became careers).

 Even if you're sure you're too tired to leave the house, drag yourself to the closest cafe for a couple of hours, or take a walk, preferably with a friend who can laugh with you about all the ridiculous parts.
 Wherever you begin is a good place to begin.